 The phone screening appointment begins with the clinician gathering information about you, including your current location, so we can best determine next steps.
 The clinician will also complete a risk assessment.
 Your needs may be met by problem solving and coming to a resolution on this phone call.
 The clinician may also recommend other options or next steps, and will discuss these with you at the end of the call.

-Safety is our #1 priority.
-At the beginning of all CAPS tele-counseling appointments your clinician will confirm your current location.
-During the first video appointment, you will have the opportunity to discuss your concerns in more detail.
-Some students find that the first appointment meets their needs and require no further services.
-The counselor may also recommend continued individual tele-counseling and/or additional resources, such as other CAPS services or other-campus offices that offer specialized support.
+During the first appointment you will have the opportunity to discuss your concerns in more detail.
+Some students find that this first appointment meets their needs and require no further services.
+The counselor may also recommend additional counseling and/or additional resources, such as other CAPS services or other-campus offices that offer specialized support.

 NOTE: Students should not pursue services at CAPS for the sole purpose of obtaining a letter of support.
 CAPS does not provide letters at the first appointment and cannot provide documentation regarding a student's mental health without a history of services at CAPS during the specified time period.
 If necessary, students are encouraged to seek letters of support from individuals directly involved in their care such as past or present psychological/psychiatric providers, medical doctors, or family members.